rbind/njtierney.com/content/cv.md

 ### Invited Talks

+`2018` "Why is that missing, and what can we do about it?
+Tools for missing data and beyond.", __Nicholas Tierney__, Genentech, San Francisco, USA.

 `2016` "Interactive Maps in R: Getting a lay of the land", __Nicholas Tierney__, Gates Cambridge group, Cambridge University, UK.

 `2016` ["Data Mining Mining Data: Statistical Approaches in Occupational Health for a Mining Site" __Nicholas Tierney__, Università della Svizzera italiana Lugano, Switzerland](https://speakerdeck.com/njtierney/data-mining-in-mining-data-statistical-approaches-in-occupational-health-surveillance-for-a-mining-site).